undavide/PS-Panels-Boilerplate/src/com.undavide.AngularCEPPanel/README.md

 Adobe CEP Panel using Angular 7
 =======================

-Demo of the bulding a Adobe CEP Extension using Angular 7 as the UI framework.
+Demo of the bulding Adobe CEP Extension using Angular 7 as the UI framework.
 This approach allows us to build reusable components which can be used across multiple Adobe extensions.

 ![screenshot](img/screenshot.png)

 ## Features
 This is just a showcase of building Adobe Extension panels using latest frameworks like Angular 7, React, Vue.

-From Components we can connect to Adobe CSInterface and  execute jsx scripts.
+We can connect to Adobe CSInterface from Components and  execute jsx scripts.
 <!--
     Example